Maus: Publication history

 Pantheon collected the last five chapters in 1991 in a second volume subtitled And Here My Troubles Began.
 Pantheon later collected the two volumes into soft- and hardcover two-volume boxed sets and single-volume editions.
+These boxed sets included an original comic by Spiegelman, entitled The Past Hangs Over the Future.
 In 1994 the Voyager Company released The Complete Maus on CD-ROM, a collection which contained the original comics, Vladek's taped transcripts, filmed interviews, sketches, and other background material.
 The CD-ROM was based on HyperCard, a Macintosh and Apple IIGS application that has since become obsolete.
 In 2011 Pantheon Books published a companion to The Complete Maus entitled MetaMaus, with further background material, including filmed footage of Vladek.
 The centerpiece of the book is a Spiegelman interview conducted by Hillary Chute.
 It also has interviews with Spiegelman's wife and children, sketches, photographs, family trees, assorted artwork, and a DVD with video, audio, photos, and an interactive version of Maus.

 Spiegelman dedicated Maus to his brother Richieu and his first daughter Nadja.
-The book's epigraph is a quote from Adolf Hitler: "The Jews are undoubtedly a race, but they are not human".
+The epigraph of the first volume is a quote from Adolf Hitler: "The Jews are undoubtedly a race, but they are not human".
+The opening of second volume emphasizes the dehumanization of the "mouse" metaphor, with a quote from a Nazi propaganda paper decrying Mickey Mouse, "the greatest bacteria carrier in the animal kingdom", as evidence of the "Jewish brutalization of the people".